H3llKa1ser/B00t2R00t/Tools/Wireless/Airgeddon.md

 If the client gives the Wi-Fi key, the password will be captured in plaintext in the control window.

 Additionally, save the password in the file you gave during the proposal.

+### PMKID Attack

+Select options

+    5

+Choose one of the target networks

+Then,

+    25

+PMKID is captured if all goes well.

+Then, store the PMKID as a cap file

+    /home/user/pmkid.cap

+Crack the cap file using options

+    1
+    Y